How to Lead a Remote Team: The Complete Guide

 Managing Equity in Hybrid Moments

-The manager must also compensate for the biases of in-person attendance.
-In the room, the floor naturally goes to those who are present.
+The manager must also compensate for biases in in-person settings.
+In the room, speech naturally goes to those who are present.
 On screen, some wait for an opening that never comes.

 Some practices avoid this gap: